 By Tim Lambert

-Wigan began as a village.
-In the 13th century, it grew into a town.
+Wigan began as a village but in the 13th century, it grew into a town.
 In 1246 the king granted Wigan a charter (a document giving the people certain rights).
 From then on Wigan had weekly markets.
 (In the Middle Ages there were few shops so if you wished to buy or sell anything you had to go to a market).
 Wigan slowly grew and by the end of the Middle Ages, it probably had a population of 2,500-3,000.
 To us, it would seem tiny but towns were very small in those days.

 From the Middle Ages onward coal was mined around Wigan.
 In the town itself, the main industry was making wool.
 First, the wool was woven.
 Then it was fulled.
 Before the wool was dyed it was cleaned and thickened by being pounded in a mixture of water and clay.
 This was called fulling.
 Wooden hammers worked by watermills pounded the wool.